ylong4/DFZSL/README.md

 ### Datasets of GZSL

-Download CUB, AWA, FLO and SUN features from the drive link shared below.
+You can download CUB, AWA, FLO and SUN features from the following link provided by the tfvaegan authors.
 ```
 link: https://drive.google.com/drive/folders/16Xk1eFSWjQTtuQivTogMmvL3P6F_084u?usp=sharing
 ```